-Who is eligible for the scholarships?
+Who is eligible to apply?

-- Have a cumulative 2.75 grade point average on a 4.0 scale (or its equivalent) or have earned a GED
+- Have a minimum cumulative 2.75 grade point average on a 4.0 scale (or its equivalent) or have earned a GED

 - Be an active member of an RBI league as of the application deadline date

 - Complete the Free Application for Federal Student Aid (FAFSA) to be considered for Pell Grant eligibility

 - Demonstrate leadership abilities through participation in community service, extracurricular and other activities

 June 3, 2023, at 11:59 p.m.
 Pacific Time

 When is the recommendation deadline?